techidaily/site-instagram-video-files/source/_posts/in-2024-secrets-to-designing-impactful-igtv-thumbnails.md

  Mar 27, 2024• Proven solutions

 There are so many different things you need to pay attention to when sharing new content on your social media accounts.
 Each platform is slightly different, so you can't use the same information when sharing a post on Facebook, YouTube or Instagram TV.
-However, the videos you share on your IGTV channel can benefit quite a bit from simple things like a[video title, a description of a video](https://tools.techidaily.com/wondershare/filmora/download/) or a cover photo.
+However, the videos you share on your IGTV channel can benefit quite a bit from simple things like a [video title, a description of a video](https://tools.techidaily.com/wondershare/filmora/download/) or a cover photo.
 That’s why in this article we are going to take you through each step of the process of creating and changing an IGTV cover photo.

 * Part 1: Dimensions and Specifications for Cover Photos on IGTV
 * Part 2: How to Create a Cover Photo for Your IGTV Channel?